 - St. Augustine grass

 - Bermuda grass

 Zoysia grass withstands cooler temperatures more than St. Augustine and Bermuda grasses, though it will go dormant eventually.

-Lawns in areas with high rainfall need more nitrogen per year than dry areas.
+Lawns in Texas areas with high rainfall need more nitrogen per year than dry areas.
 Fertilizer also needs to be applied more frequently for grasses growing on sandy soil than those growing in clay soil.

+What is the best time to fertilize your lawn in Texas?
+And how often to fertilize your Texas lawn?
 The Texas fertilizer schedule for St. Augustine and Zoysia grass starts after the second mowing of the lawn for the season — usually about six weeks after the last frost — when the grass is actively growing and will utilize the nitrogen quickly.
 Several weeks after complete green-up is when to fertilize Bermuda grass in Texas.

-Between June and August, continue to apply fertilizer every four to eight weeks, not exceeding the recommended limit for nitrogen for the type of grass and site conditions.
+Between June and August, continue to apply lawn fertilizer every four to eight weeks, not exceeding the recommended limit for nitrogen for the type of grass and site conditions.

 After the end of August, nitrogen fertilizer isn’t applied to lawns in Texas; however, if soil tests report potassium deficiencies, potassium can be applied, using muriate of potash (0-0-60), potassium sulfate (0-0-50), or another recommended source.

-Keep in mind that Houston lawns may have particular conditions that require variations of a standard Texas fertilizer schedule, such as periodically supplementing nitrogen with iron to promote greening without weakening the grass.
+Keep in mind that Houston lawns may have particular conditions that require variations of a standard Texas lawn fertilizer schedule, such as periodically supplementing nitrogen with iron to promote greening without weakening the grass.

 For more information about Zodega TIS’s commercial lawn services in Houston or our residential lawn service in Houston, feel free to contact us today!